 I’ve hosted a couple of shows, where friends expressed a soft interest in becoming a consultant.
 And guess what?
 Neither was followed up with by the consultant.
 Keep notes of people who expressed an interest and follow-up by email.
 Let them know you’re available to answer questions.
 If they express a greater interest invite them out to coffee to discuss the opportunity.

-Sometimes customers will make special requests such as, “an you input this order on Friday when I get paid”?
-Or “can you ship these items to two different addresses”?
+Sometimes customers will make special requests such as, “Can you input this order on Friday when I get paid”?
+Or “Can you ship these items to two different addresses”?
 If you’re able to accommodate special requests, make sure that you follow through on them.
 A friend had this happen to her, where she asked for the order to be processed a few days later to accommodate her pay schedule.
-The direct sales consultant forgot to input the order and my friend, very annoyed, decided to cancel the very large order.
+The direct sales consultant forgot to input the order at all and my friend, very annoyed, decided to cancel the very large order.
 Make sure you’re using organization methods to keep up with important details.

 6. Acting Put Out

 By following these simple guidelines, you can be one step closer to attracting more customer and gaining more sales.